alvivar/GhostGrid/README.md

 Lightweight grid component with auto snapping.
-Just add 'GhostGrid.cs' to any transform to activate the grid for him and his children.
+Just add 'GhostGrid.cs' to any GameObject to activate the grid for him and his children.

-- ALT + S = Snap all game objects in the grid for the selected transform
-- ALT + A = Enable auto snap in the grid for the selected transform
-- ALT + D = Disable all running grids
+Check out 'Tools/GhostGrid' in the menu for shortcuts.

 Created by [Andrés Villalobos](http://twitter.com/matnesis).